al-mabsut/muslimah/contents/hanafi/en/2_indeterminate_ruling_for_subsequent_bleedings.md

 ## Guidance

 - Continue to consistently record your discharges:
-  - It is Waajib (Necessary) to log your discharges (especially in your current situation).
+  - It is Wajib to log your discharges (especially in your current situation).
   - Accurate tracking is crucial for scholars to provide effective assistance.

 ## Additional Clarifications